-CDP16.13 Underwater Archaeology ٧ ٧ National Monuments Service/ Department of Agriculture, Food and the Marine No. of new underwater archaeological sites identified in the county No. of exploration projects/initiatives relating to underwater archaeological sites carried out in the county CDP16.14 Art, Heritage, Cultural and Creative Sectors ٧ ٧ ٧ Social Development Directorate Progress on and delivery of actions identified in the Clare Arts Development Plan 2019-2023 CDP16.15 Museums, Heritage & Cultural Centres ٧ ٧ ٧ Economic, Rural, Social Development Directorates No. of new/upgraded museum, heritage and archive facilities delivered in the county No. of events/new events taking plan during Heritage Week CDP16.16 Genealogy ٧ Social Development Directorate No. of new data streams providing access to genealogy material not previously available CDP16.17 Oidhreacht Theanga/Linguistic Heritage ٧ ٧ Economic, Physical, Social and Rural Development Directorates Development of a language Plan for the Irish Language Network in Ennis No. of new Irish language events in the county (a) No. of funding applications for Irish language related projects/initiatives in the county (b) No. of successful funding applications (c) Value of funding awarded CDP16.18 Folklore & Oral Cultural Heritage ٧ V Economic, Social and Rural Development Directorates No. of new initiatives for the gathering, recording, preservation and promotion of folklore and oral cultural heritage (a) No. of funding applications for folklore and oral cultural heritage projects/initiatives in the county (b) No. of successful funding applications (c) Value of funding awarded
+CDP16.11 Archaeology & Infrastructure Schemes ٧ ٧ Economic Development Directorate No. of planning applications and Section 254 Licences that were accompanied by an Archaeological Impact Assessment Report CDP16.14 Art, Heritage, Cultural and Creative Sectors ٧ ٧ ٧ Social Development Directorate Progress on and delivery of actions identified in the Clare Arts Development Plan 2019-2023 CDP16.17 Oidhreacht Theanga/Linguistic Heritage ٧ ٧ Economic, Physical, Social and Rural Development Directorates Development of a language Plan for the Irish Language Network in Ennis No. of new Irish language events in the county CDP16.18 Folklore & Oral Cultural Heritage ٧ ٧ Economic, Social and Rural Development Directorates No. of new initiatives for the gathering, recording, preservation and promotion of folklore and oral cultural heritage